-PROJECT REBOUND'S PROGRESS DUE TO STATE SUPPORT
+PROGRESS DUE TO STATE SUPPORT

-Due to the State's investment, after just two years and under pandemic conditions, the CSU Project Rebound Consortium has expanded from 9 campus programs to 14 campus programs, it has doubled enrollment (from 306 students to 566 students), increased the number of annual graduates by 151% (from 61 graduates to 151 graduates), and maintained a less than one percent recidivism rate.
+After three years of State investment, two of which were under pandemic conditions, the CSU Project Rebound Consortium has expanded from 9 campus programs to 15 campus programs, it has nearly tripled enrollment (from 306 students to 836 students), quadrupled the number of annual graduates by (from 61 graduates in the Class of 2019 to an expected 247 graduates in the Class of 2023), and maintained a less than one percent recidivism rate.
 Project Rebound enrollment has grown at this rate even though the CSU systemwide has experienced a drop in enrollment to the lowest levels since Fall 2015.
-And while the equity gap for underrepresented minority and Pell-recipient students across the CSU has increased during the pandemic, two-thirds of Project Rebound students continue to earn a 3.0 GPA or higher every semester.
+And while the equity gap for underrepresented minority and low-income students across the CSU has increased from 9.2% in 2020 to 12.4% in 2022, two-thirds of Project Rebound students continue to earn a 3.0 GPA or higher every semester.

-Project Rebound accomplishes this by fostering a collegegoing culture among and building recruitment pathways for currently and formerly incarcerated people, helping prospective students prepare, apply, and matriculate, supporting enrolled students to persist and graduate, supporting enrolled students to participate in student life and leadership, community service, and civic engagement, and establishing and fostering empowering networks among Project Rebound alumni and students.
+Project Rebound accomplishes this by fostering a college-going culture among and building recruitment pathways for currently and formerly incarcerated people, helping prospective students prepare, apply, and matriculate, supporting enrolled students to persist and graduate, supporting enrolled students to participate in student life and leadership, community service, and civic engagement, and establishing and fostering empowering networks among Project Rebound alumni and students.
 Meaningful employment is also a major contributor to student success and reduced recidivism.
-With an increase in dedicated staff, and thus supervisory capacity, Project Rebound has increased student employment by 350% and internship placements by 120%.
+With an increase in dedicated staff, and thus supervisory capacity, Project Rebound has increased student employment by 843% and internship placements by 60%.
 As most of these student employees are part of the Federal Work Study program, Project Rebound leverages state investment to secure additional federal support for formerly incarcerated student workforce development.
-Project Rebound has also built a liaison network with the Department of Rehabilitation, which has helped over 150 students secure federal resources for supports such as tuition and academic technology.
+Project Rebound has also built a liaison network with the Department of Rehabilitation, which helped 341 students in 2022 secure federal resources for supports such as tuition and academic technology.